AsadiAhmad/POS-Tagging/README.md

 You can easily run this code on google colab by just clicking this badge [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AsadiAhmad/POS-Tagging/blob/main/Code/POS_Tagging.ipynb)

+## Dataset

+the dataset is a train set and the test set we create the validation set from the train set for validating our model.

+here is part of the train set frame :

+here is part of the test set frame :

 ## License

 This project is licensed under the MIT License.